Let’s take a look at the two healthcare apps we built:

 - logo and branding

-Together, all these things need to set the right mood for customers to enjoy using your application.
-I won’t go into the details of the color theory and remind you how a calligraphy class taken by Steve Jobs influenced Apple’s products.
-There’s a lot that goes into crafting a beautiful health app.
+Together, all these things need to set the right mood for customers to enjoy using your medical design apps.
+I won’t go into the details of the color theory and remind you how a calligraphy class taken by Steve Jobs in the days of yore influenced Apple’s products.
+There’s a lot that goes into crafting a beautiful health app from the esthetics point of view.

 Image credit: App Store, SoberBuddy (all rights belong to Apple Inc.)